 The Safe and Considerate Driving (SCD) course is aimed at those drivers who have been involved in a collision without serious consequences, where their driving has amounted to a lapse of concentration or an error of judgement.

-- Up to 24 participants
+- Up to 9 participants (virtual classroom course)

 - Price dependent on police force area

 - We deliver the course in Avon & Somerset, Cumbria, Devon & Cornwall, Gwent, North Wales, North Yorkshire, Northamptonshire, Scotland, South Wales, South Yorkshire, West Mercia, West Midlands, West Yorkshire, Wiltshire